 - Le Grand Bleu: Luc Besson’s masterpiece of love, sea and dolphins.
 Not to mention the scenic locations of Amorgos, Peru and New York.
 If this movie fails to inspire you into diving, stay away from your tub for safety reasons.
 Just make sure to go for the long director’s cut version and avoid the modified American version with a happy ending.

 - Collateral: A film where Los Angeles steals the show from Tom Cruise.
-Shows such as Californication makes me want to get back to Los Angeles and casually walk along the Venice pier again, but Collateral gives a completely different view on the city.
+Shows such as Californication makes me want to get back to LA and casually walk along the Venice pier again, but Collateral gives a completely different view on the city.
 In the eyes of Michael Mann, the city of angels displays its criminal underbelly in a dark and sinister way, similar to his previous work on Heat and Miami Vice.
 For some visitors it probably feels more familiar due to the fact that most of the movie scenes consists of endless freeways.

 - The Terminal: Aah, the familiar stench of airports.
 The story is based on Merhan Karimi Nasseri who actually stayed at CDG for 16 years.
 If you prefer to stay above the airport, try Up in the Air starring George Clooney.